ag-informatics/ag-informatics-seminar/3-intro_to_robotics/intro_to_robotics.md

 # INTRODUCTION TO ROBOTICS-I: FOUNDATION AND TERMINOLOGY

 Robots are all around us, from the industrial assembly lines to the robotic vacuum cleaners in our homes, but what exactly are they?
-Before we delve deeper into the world of robotics, let's take a moment to reflect on your own understanding of what makes a robot.
+Before we delve deeper into the world of robotics, let's take a moment to reflect on your understanding of what makes a robot.
 Jot down your thoughts – what characteristics define a robot in your mind?

 ## Historical Perspective
 The journey of robotics has been a fascinating one, marked by continuous innovation and evolution.
 From the rudimentary automata of the ancient world to the sophisticated machines of today, robots have captured our imagination and reshaped our lives.